 The JR Kansai Hokuriku Area Pass is a rail pass for exclusive use by foreign tourists.
-It provides pass holders with seven consecutive days of unlimited travel on designated train and bus lines (including unreserved seats on shinkansen and limited express trains) in the Kansai Region, Hokuriku Region and Okayama.
+It provides pass holders with seven consecutive days of unlimited travel on designated train and bus lines (including shinkansen and limited express trains) in the Kansai Region, Hokuriku Region and Okayama.
 It roughly combines the coverage areas of the Kansai Wide Area Pass and Hokuriku Area Pass into a single pass.

 |If purchased outside Japan||If purchased via JR West online reservation||If puchased inside Japan|